typeduck/amqpjson/README.md

   - array of strings is OK (all will be bound)
 - options: additional options to extend (or override) the defaults which are based on queue name (e.g. set a named queue that expires)
+  - parseDates: if this is set to `true`, the consumer will recognize serialized Date objects and recreate them

 The Channel returned is a regular Channel from amqplib.
 However, it has an additional method: